Suzanne Stuart Davies - artist

 Julia Neubauer - textiles

+Julia is a knitwear designer and Maker.
+Based at the Brewhouse Studios, overlooking the river in Alston, Cumbria.
 Her hand framed knitwear is mainly made from British pure wool from Yorkshire woollen mills.
 She also produces a range of accessories in British spun extra fine Merino from a non mulesed source.

 A new sustainable range has recently been added to her collections.
 The wool only travels 50 miles from farm to yarn, supports British farmers and comes in lovely muted colours.